microsoft/FluidFramework/docs/legacy/README.md

 # Legacy docs

 > [!WARNING]
-> This folder contains examples using Prague's v0.1.x API.
+> This folder contains examples using Fluid's v0.1.x API.
 It is kept for historical reasons only.

 ## Running against our API

 ### Private NPM Repository

-The simplest way to get up and running with Prague is to install our npm module and then run against our production service.
+The simplest way to get up and running with Fluid is to install our npm module and then run against our production service.
 From there you can choose whether to webpack, browserify, etc.

 To get started simply